PSA Group: Financial crisis, alliance with General Motors (2012–2014)

 On 29 February 2012, PSA announced the creation of a major alliance with General Motors (GM), as part of which GM became PSA's second-largest shareholder, after the Peugeot family, with a holding of 7%.
 The alliance was intended to enable £1.5 billion per year of cost savings through platform sharing, common purchasing and other economies of scale.

-In July 2012, a union official said that PSA Peugeot Citroën would cut as much as 10 percent (8,000-10,000) of its French workforce of 100,356 employees on permanent and temporary contract.
+In July 2012, a union official said that PSA would cut as much as 10 percent (8,000-10,000) of its French workforce of 100,356 employees on permanent and temporary contract.
 The jobs cut was more than previously announced.

 On 24 October, PSA said it was close to an agreement with creditor banks on €11.5 billion (£11.3 billion) of refinancing and had won state guarantees on €7 billion in further borrowing by its Banque PSA Finance.

-On 12 December 2013, General Motors announced it was selling its 7% stake in PSA Peugeot Citroën to Padmapriya Automobile Investment Group.
+On 12 December 2013, General Motors announced it was selling its 7% stake in PSA to Padmapriya Automobile Investment Group.

 In 2014, Dongfeng Motor Group, the Chinese partner that builds PSA cars in China, and the French government each took a 13% stake in PSA, in a financial rescue operation, reducing the Peugeot family share from 25% to 14%.

 Rapid expansion

-Following Dongfeng and the French government each acquiring stakes in Groupe PSA, various cost-cutting measures at the company turned its fortune around and gradually reduced PSA's debt, until the company began to turn a profit beginning in 2015.
+Following Dongfeng and the French government each acquiring stakes in PSA, various cost-cutting measures at the company turned its fortune around and gradually reduced PSA's debt, until the company began to turn a profit beginning in 2015.
 A new CEO, Carlos Tavares, was engaged and began to implement various cost-cutting measures and expanded the model range of all three core brands, alongside the creation of a new brand, DS Automobiles.

 In early 2016, PSA unveiled a roadmap detailing its plan to re-enter the North American car market for the first time since 1991.
+The same year the company rebranded as PSA Group.